Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Introduction

-We find that, for all temperatures and irrespective of whether BEC emerges, the canonical and microcanonical ensembles are always nonequivalent.
+We find that, for all temperatures and irrespective of whether BEC emerges, the canonical and microcanonical ensembles are always nonequivalent as signalled by a nonvanishing relative entropy density.
 On the other hand, the relative fluctuations of all the constraints vanish when BEC is absent, while some of them do not vanish when BEC is present.
-This shows that the relative fluctuations cannot distinguish between equivalence and nonequivalence of the ensembles in this case.
+This shows that the relative fluctuations cannot distinguish between equivalence and nonequivalence of the ensembles in this more general case where multiple constraints are present.
 In fact, what they do is detecting the presence of BEC.
 Therefore the traditional criterion for EE based on the vanishing of the relative fluctuations is no longer valid in presence of an extensive number of constraints, even when applied simultaneously to all constraints.
-Moreover, while for all positive temperatures EE is broken by the extensivity of the number of local constraints, at zero temperature (where the effective number of constraints becomes finite) EE is broken by BEC in a somewhat peculiar way.
 These results enrich our understanding of the phenomenology of EN and shed more light on its relationship with both the extensivity of the constraints and the presence of phase transitions.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec_ensembles} we rigorously define the canonical and microcanonical ensembles of weighted networks with given strength sequence.
 In Sec.~\ref{sec_EN} we introduce two criteria for the (non)equivalence of the ensembles, one based on the relative entropy between the corresponding probability distributions (measure equivalence) and one based on the relative fluctuations of the constraints.
 In Sec.~\ref{sec_BEC} we study in detail a model defined by the simplest family of strength sequences, driven by a temperature parameter, such that we can observe both a BEC and a non-BEC phase.
-Finally, in Sec.~\ref{sec_conclusions} we give our conclusions.
+In Sec.~\ref{sec_conclusions} we offer our conclusions.
+Finally, the Appendix contains useful calculations needed to establish the scaling of the relative entropy in all the regimes considered.